OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Introduction

 \section{Introduction}

-Using 3D shape representation aligns with human intuition.
-In today’s digital era, computer-aided design (CAD) tools are employed in various industrial fields for 3D shape design, including automotive, aerospace, manufacturing, and architectural design.
+In today’s digital era, computer-aided design~(CAD) tools are employed in various industrial fields for 3D shape design, including automotive, aerospace, manufacturing, and architectural design.
 However, due to drafting conventions and the requirements for shape constraints and edit-ability, 3D shapes are still based on 2D sketches.
 This approach allows for the meticulous development, relation, and annotation of all design details, mirroring the precision of traditional draftsmen.

-A typical 3D part drawing process involves multiple "Sketch-Extrusion" steps.
-The relationship between sketch and extrusion is not strictly one-to-one; a single sketch can correspond to multiple extrusions, and one extrusion can be composed of multiple sketches.
+A typical 3D part drawing process involves multiple ``Sketch-Extrusion'' steps, where one sketch can correspond to multiple extrusions.
 A sketch consists of multiple closed loops formed by several lines and includes constraints within or between them to ensure the sketch is fully defined.
 The extrusion operation generates a 3D feature based on the 2D sketch(es).
-Generally, there is a sequential relationship between "Sketch-Extrusion" steps, as a sketch's reference plane may rely on an existing face in the model, and constraints within the Sketch may depend on points or lines already present in the model.
-As shown in Figure~\ref{figure:sketch-extrusion}, this is a simple process for drawing 3D parts.
+Generally, there is a sequential relationship between ``Sketch-Extrusion'' steps, as a sketch's reference plane may rely on an existing face in the model, and constraints within the sketch may depend on points or lines already present in the model.